erkkimadisson/erkkimadisson/README.md

 ---
 ### On Going Projects

-- Alphas
-  - A community server deployment and managment, project to learn and test community and server managment.
 - Minecraft x Discord integration
-  - Series of discord bots that allows to operate and oversee minecraft server's whitelist, status, and more to come.
+  - Series of discord bots that allows to operate and oversee minecraft server's whitelist, status, and more to come. **On Pause**
-- [Urapolku.fi]
-  - Urapolku is a job search platform that offers you a fast and efficient way to find jobs that suit you.
-This project is based in finland, and is heavily work in progress.
 - Tietokettu
   - Part of the Staff (intern) team of Tietokettu.
 Tietokettu is a server hosting provider based in finland. [tietokettu.net]